Carlos Pérez (catcher, born 1990): Houston Astros

 On July 20, 2012, the Blue Jays traded Pérez, Francisco Cordero, Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove and a player to be named later (Kevin Comer) to the Houston Astros in exchange for J. A. Happ, Brandon Lyon, and David Carpenter.
 He played in 26 games for the High–A Lancaster JetHawks to close out the year.
 Pérez split the 2013 season between the Double–A Corpus Christi Hooks and Triple–A Oklahoma City RedHawks.
 In 91 games, he accumulated a .271/.332/.357 batting line with 3 home runs and 37 RBI.

 In 2014, Pérez played in 88 games for Triple–A Oklahoma City, hitting .259/.323/.385 with 6 home runs and 34 RBI.
 On November 3, 2014, the Astros added Pérez to their 40-man roster to protect him from the Rule 5 draft.

 Los Angeles Angels of Anaheim / Los Angeles Angels

 On November 5, 2014, the Astros traded Pérez and Nick Tropeano to the Los Angeles Angels of Anaheim in exchange for Hank Conger.

 Pérez was promoted to the major leagues on May 4, 2015, to back up Chris Iannetta.
 In his major league debut on May 5, 2015, he hit a walk-off home run off of Dominic Leone giving the Angels a 5–4 victory over the Seattle Mariners.
+At the time, Perez was the fourth player ever to his a walk-off in his MLB debut.
 He finished the season hitting .250 with 4 home runs in 86 games.
 The following season, he hit .209 in 87 games.
 In 2017, he played the majority of the season with the Triple–A Salt Lake Bees, he was promoted when rosters expanded in September.
 Pérez was designated for assignment on March 28, 2018, in order to make room for Shohei Ohtani on the Angels roster.